CompRhys/aviary/examples/mat_bench/readme.md

 # prints 7.45, so Wrenformer has to do 7.45x more work, explaining the about 2x slow down
 # on a more powerful GPU (Nvidia A100 vs Wren on a P100)
 ```

+## Benchmarks

+JSON files in `model_scores/` contain only the calculated scores (MAE/ROCAUC) for a given model run.
+Files with the same name but in `model_preds/` contain the full model predictions, targets and material ids.
+Code for loading these into memory is in `make_plots.py`.